 - Traumatic brain injuries

-Surprisingly, many injuries also occur in office settings where repetitive stress injuries or toxic chemicals are handled.
-These types of injuries are also covered by the workers compensation laws in Illinois.
-When employees experience fatal injuries their families are allowed to recover financial compensation by using the Illinois workers compensation laws.
+Surprisingly, many injuries also occur in office settings, such as repetitive stress injuries or toxic chemical exposure.
+These types of injuries are also covered by the workers’ compensation laws in Illinois.
+Additionally, when employees experience fatal injuries, their families are allowed to recover financial compensation through the Illinois workers’ compensation system.

-There are a variety of workers compensation benefits that are available to workers that have been injured in Chicago or while working throughout Cook County.
+There are a variety of benefits that are available to workers that have been injured in Chicago or while working throughout Cook County.

-In Illinois, injured workers who receive workers compensation benefits may receive:
+In Illinois, injured workers who qualify for workers’ compensation benefits might be eligible to receive:

 - Temporary Total Disability (TTD)